maneyt/craigstr/README.md

-<h1>GREGSlist</h1>
+# GREGSlist

-<p>GREGSlist is a craigslist clone which allows users to create postings for jobs, housing, and items for sale.</p>
+GREGSlist is a craigslist clone which allows users to create postings for jobs, housing, and items for sale.

 ### It includes the following features: